Industruino/libraries/README.md

 #### INTERRUPTS on the 1286 topboard

 The interrupt pin of the expander on the 12/24V digital side is connected to the INT7 pin of the 1286 topboard.
-This pin will trigger when a change on any of the 8 input or output channels occurs, and we can specify `CHANGE`, `RISING`, `FALLING`, `LOW`.
+This pin will trigger when a change on any of the 8 input or output channels occurs, and we can specify `CHANGE`, `RISING`, `FALLING`, `LOW` (note this pin is inverted: a change from LOW to HIGH on the digital channel triggers `FALLING`).
 If more than 1 channel needs to be detected by the interrupt, a small comparison routine can be run inside the interrupt service routine, which compares the status of the channels pre-inerrupt to the current status.

 This code example (for 1286 topboard) shows a counter on the LCD for each rising edge on CH1 (without debounce).
 ```